Working with painful emotions and how our meditation practice can helpJuly 18, 2022 | 15 Comments

 Next week, I’ll be back to you with some thoughts on working with grasping and, the following week, on the urge to hide from everything.
 And more on difficult emotions to follow!

-I feel inspired to do this because I just completed my latest book, The Buddhist Enneagram, out September, 2022.
+I feel inspired to do this because I just completed my latest book, The Buddhist Enneagram.
 The enneagram is a system that outlines nine kinds of people (yes, only nine!) and each type’s emotional trap.
 Anger is the first trap But you don’t have to be interested in the enneagram to learn from each trap.
 So stay tuned.

-And if you are interested in the enneagram, my upcoming book can be pre-ordered here, but Kindle version only for the meantime.
-Print and audiobooks to come!
+And if you are interested in the enneagram, my book can be ordered here.

 I truly hope you find this talk useful.
 If you have any reflections or questions, please share in comments.